Part One: Easy Steps to Implement the HOUND® CANNABIS BREATHALYZER

 A Medical Review Officer (MRO) is a licensed physician who is trained to review, certify, and validate drug testing lab results.
 They can play a critical role in helping employers navigate workplace drug testing policies and protect employees’ personal health information.
 MROs may help employers create flexible drug testing programs that address the majority but can still accommodate specific situations.

-MROs are a valuable resource to help employers create effective drug testing programs that achieve the goal of balancing SAFETY + FAIRNESS™ within the workplace in an increasingly complex environment, further complicated by the legalization of cannabis.
+MROs are a valuable resource to help employers create effective drug testing programs that achieve the goal of balancing workplace safety and employee privacy in an increasingly complex environment, further complicated by the legalization of cannabis.
 Employers may discover that involving an MRO, in addition to working with their legal counsel, will result in the most effective drug testing programs for both employers and employees.

 Any time employers are considering adding another testing tool to their drug testing program, and the Hound® solution is no exception, they should consult with their MRO.
 If you need help finding an MRO, contact us and we can help point you to MROs in our industry.